-If you have been harmed in Miami because of medical negligence, you probably already know how devastating this experience can be.
+If you have been harmed in a Miami misdiagnosis case, you probably already know how devastating this experience can be.

 Usually, victims of medical malpractice find it difficult to evaluate their situation correctly and because of that, it's important that they seek professional assistance, an experienced lawyer that can make a claim on their behalf.
 We can provide assistance in that direction.